winboat-org/winboat/README.md

 *THIS IS A FORK JUST TO BUILD PACKAGES OF THE EXPERIMENTAL BRANCH OF WINBOAT...
-ISSUES CAN BE REPORTED UPSTREAM* -this is not endorsed by any means with the original develovers, every piece of code is from the original devs-
+ISSUES CAN'T BE REPORTED UPSTREAM* -this is not endorsed by any means with the original develovers, every piece of code is from the original devs-

 <div align="left">